alexlobera/redix/README.md

 2 .
 The constructor of your container should call:

-	a. super(props).
+- super(props).
 You must pass props in the super() call since props are used in the parent container's constructor.

-	b. this.setComponent(PhotoList); Specify the presentational component we want to render.
+- this.setComponent(PhotoList); Specify the presentational component we want to render.

-	c. this.setProps({ ... }).
+- this.setProps({ ... }).
 Set the props we want to pass down to the presentational component

 ```
 class PhotoListContainer extends Container {